Thousands turn out to mourn Kobe Bryant as Lakers return to the court in LA

 The Academy of Motion Picture Arts and Sciences said the Feb.
 9 Oscars ceremony would include a salute to Bryant.

-Reporting by Rory Carroll and Dan Whitcomb in Los Angeles; Additional reporting by Rory Carroll; Editing by Rosalba O'Brien & Shri Navaratnam
+Additional reporting by Dan Whitcomb in Los Angeles; Editing by Rosalba O'Brien & Shri Navaratnam